Vishal-2029/Worker-Ex/README.md

   `https://github.com/nats-io/nats-server/releases/tag/v2.10.26`

 - In code i connected to the nats with queue and worker.
 The queue is hold the 10 task and worker is received those task.
-Open multiple terminal and run worker.
+And Open multiple terminal for worker and run worker.

  ## Running the Example